on "Booker T. Washington and the Politics of Accommodation" by

 political disenfranchisement and segregation enforced throughout the

-- system enforced by
+- an unjust system enforced by

 mob violence: lynching and race riots